kalopez/GraphRepresentationAdjacencyMatrix/README.md

 Space complexity is O(V^2) where V is number of vertices.
 Time Complexity is O(V) where V is number of vertices.

-Later on, additional functionality such as finding if two nodes are connected or being able to pass in a list of nodes and edges might be added to the program.
+It can also find all the vertices that are connected to a vertex, as well as,  if two vertices in the graph are connected.
 ++++++++++++++++++++++++++++++

-Author:

-Katherine Lopez
+Author: Katherine Lopez
 ++++++++++++++++++++++++++++++